TwitchPlaysPokemon/pokecat/pokesetspec.md

   : The Pokémon's moves.
 Must contain a list of moves.
 Each move can either be a movename, a move number or a  *list of moves* to let RNG decide.
 Each move can additionally be followed by a number of `n` PP ups in the format `(+n)` and `m` fixed PP in the form of `(=m)`, or even both in the form `(+n/=m)`.
 For example `Detect (=1)`

 ### Optional fields

+**ingamename**
+  : Name the Pokémon has ingame.
+Defaults to the Species' name in uppercase, ending in `-S` if shiny.
+Maximum of 10 characters, therefore the default might have a shortened species name (e.g. `TYPHLOSI-S` for shiny Typhlosion).
+Can only contain ASCII characters and the male/female sign.
+While not necessarily unique, Pokémon with the same ingame name cannot be in the same match due to technical limitations.

 **gender**
   : Defaults to null (no gender).
 Can also be "m" and "f", or a *list of genders* (e.g. `[m, w]`) to let RNG decide.